 In Canterbury, as with other regions in New Zealand, water is a vital and valued resource for a wide range of rural and urban interests.
 It is subject to diverse and often conflicting uses.
-For example, the rapid growth of irrigation had been a contentious issue together with the maintenance of water quality in streams and rivers.
+For example, the rapid growth of irrigation has been a contentious issue, together with the maintenance of water quality in streams and rivers.

 It was the beginning of a journey in 2008 which continues today and we continue to be involved at its various stages.
 We were very pleased to have contributed to setting new directions for water management in Canterbury and have carried that experience to several other parts of the country.

 The outcome of this work was the development of the Canterbury Water Management Strategy 2009 which is now a leading approach in water management nationally.

 We are currently undertaking a ten year review of that strategy on behalf of the Council.